 “I broke this out into it’s own recipe, because you could use it so many other places besides on a German Chocolate Cake.
 I also think that they would make good candies if formed into balls and dipped in chocolate.
 It is also good just to eat straight out of the bowl!” – April Ferre

 - 1/2 Cup Butter Cut In 4 Pieces

 - 1 Tablespoon Vanilla

-- 2 Cups Pecans Or Almonds Coarsely Chopped And Lightly Toasted
+- 2 Cups Pecans or Almonds Coarsely Chopped & Lightly Toasted

 - With a whisk, mix together the cream, sugar and egg yolks in the top of a double boiler off the heat.
 Add the butter and heat the mixture over boiling water.
 Once the butter has melted, cook for 10 minutes, whisking occasionally, until slightly thickened.
 Remove from the heat and pour the mixture into a medium mixing bowl.
 Whisk in the vanilla.
 Let cool completely, stirring occasionally, about 2 hours.